benisai/Openwrt-Monitoring/README.md

 # Openwrt-Monitoring
 Openwrt Monitoring via Grafana.
 This project consists of a few applications to help monitor your home router.
-You will need a decent router (anything from 3yrs ago will work) Openwrt 21.x, dual core CPU, with 256mb of RAM and 128mb nand and a home server running docker.
+You will need a decent router (anything from 2-3yrs ago will work) with dual core CPU, with 256mb-512mb of RAM and 128mb nand.
+Note: This will only work with Openwrt 21.x (IPTables) NFTables will not be supported,

+You will also need a Home Server running Docker to run Prometheus,Grafana, and some Exporters.

 Note about the Grafana Dashboard:: You'll find two variables at the top.
 One for iptimon (hostname) and (srcip) for prometheus metrics.
 Unfortunately Prometheus exporter does not export via hostname only IP address.
 And iptimon exports as hostname.
 You can use the DHCP panel to find the corresponding IP address to hostname.